Jp Morgan Bailed Out Us Government

 Q: What is the modern-day equivalent of J.P.
 Morgan's interventions?

 A: Today, the Federal Reserve System plays the role of lender of last resort, providing liquidity to financial institutions during times of crisis.
-The US government also has the authority to implement bailout programs, as it did during the financial crisis of 2008.
+Still, the US government also has the authority to implement bailout programs, as it did during the financial crisis of 2008.
 These interventions are designed to prevent systemic risk and protect the broader economy.

 Conclusion

 What are your thoughts on the role of private power in stabilizing the public good?
-Do you believe that government intervention in the financial system is always justified, or are there times when it can create moral hazard?
+But do you believe that government intervention in the financial system is always justified, or are there times when it can create moral hazard?
 Share your opinions and experiences in the comments below, and let's continue the conversation.